dbca-wa/wastd/docs/data_collectors.rst

 Data collectors
 ===============

+NOTE this chapter has been split up (content duplicated) into the data collection chapters for admins and collectors.

 Each field in the data sheets has been, and should be questioned:

 * Is this information used in any of the analytical outputs?